vv1075/LearnEase/README.md

 3. Activate the taskerr conda environment:

 	pip install djangorestframework
+	pip install youtube-search-python
+	python -m pip install Pillow

-4. Run migrations:
+5. Run migrations:

 	python manage.py migrate

-5. Create the superuser to log on:
+6. Create the superuser to log on:

 	python manage.py createsuperuser

 	If you get a TTY error:

 	winpty python manage.py createsuperuser
-6. Create a course through admin page
+7. Create a course through admin page
-7. Launch the Website.
+8. Launch the Website.
 You will be directed to log on.
 After you log on, you should be directed to the main page for learnease.
 If not, click on visit site.
-8. Explore the Site
+9. Explore the Site
 Thankyou